Supersymmetric Kundt four manifolds and their spinorial evolution flows: Four-dimensional supersymmetric Kundt configurations

 for every $v\in\mathfrak{X}(M)$.
 Since $l$ is necessarily nowhere vanishing, this equation does \emph{not} reduce to the standard equation of a recurrent light-like vector field \cite{Galaev:2009ie,Gibbons:2007zu} and seems to be new in the mathematical literature.
 Since every Killing spinor on $(M,g)$ implies the existence of a luminous one-form $u\in \Omega^1(M)$ satisfying the first equation in \eqref{eq:RKSspinorgeneral}, we obtain a reduction of the orthonormal frame bundle of $(M,g)$ to a \emph{Bargmannian} or \emph{null} structure \cite{Figueroa-OFarrill:2020gpr,Papadopoulos:2018mma}, see also \cite{Fino:2020uuz} for the very related notion of \emph{optical geometry}.
 In our case, and using the notation of \cite{Figueroa-OFarrill:2020gpr}, Proposition \ref{prop:Killingspinorgeneral} immediately implies that every real Killing spinor induces a Bargmannian structure of type $\cB_{16}$.
-The existence of the class of one-forms $[l]$ in addition to the luminous one-form $u\in \Omega^1(M)$ as part of a parabolic pair implies a further reduction to a $\mathbb{R}^2$ structure with torsion, in agreement with the fact that $\mathbb{R}^2$ is precisely the stabilizer of a real an irreducible spinor in four-dimensional Lorentzian signature.
+The existence of the class of one-forms $[l]$ in addition to the luminous one-form $u\in \Omega^1(M)$ as part of a parabolic pair implies a further frame-bundle reduction with torsion to the subgroup of null rotations of the Lorentz subgroup in $\Gl(4,\mathbb{R})$ that is determined as the stabilizer of $(u,[l])$.
+This subgroup is isomorphic to $\mathbb{R}^2$, which, since it is connected and simply connected, is in turn isomorphic to the stabilizer of a real an irreducible spinor in $\Spin(3,1)$.

 \begin{remark} The local structure of \emph{imaginary} complex Killing spinors, of which the \emph{real} Killing spinors we consider are a particular case, has been studied in \cite{Leitner} using methods different to those introduced in this article.
 By the results of Op.
 Cit. it follows that Lorentzian four-manifolds admitting real Killing spinors are locally conformally Brinkmann, a fact that is reflected in our definition of \emph{standard} Brinkmann space-time that we introduce in subsection \ref{subsec:adapted}.
 In contrast, the global geometric and topological structure of Lorentzian manifolds admitting real Killing spinors does not appear to have been studied in the literature, at least systematically.
 Proposition \ref{prop:Killingspinorgeneral} is particularly adequate to initiate such investigation. \end{remark}